the-craft-beer-foundation/white-paper/README.md

 The Brew platform will provide:

-- <strong>Craft Beer Enthusiasts:</strong> with the ability to discover and share their favourite craft beers, craft breweries, venues and events as well as a share of tokens via the platform's recognition and reward systems.
+- <strong>Craft Beer Enthusiasts:</strong> with the ability to learn where and how a craft beer was produced and to share their favourite craft beers, craft breweries, venues and events and a share of tokens via the platform's recognition and reward system.
-- <strong>Craft Breweries:</strong> increased revenue, information about trending craft beers, and a share of tokens.
+- <strong>Craft Breweries:</strong> increased revenue, greater customer advocacy, analytics, and a share of tokens.
-- <strong>Venues and Events:</strong> improved customer acquisition, and a share of tokens.
+- <strong>Venues and Events:</strong> increased customer attention, improved customer acquisition, and a share of tokens.

 ### Introduction